 Those who are more at risk for the disease include those who have close family members with psoriaisis, and those with frequent viral and bacterial infections, as well as those who are obese or who smoke.

 If you start to show signs of psoriasis, check with your doctor first.
-Treatments include topical corticosteroids that slow cell turnover, synthetic forms of vitamin D that slows the growth of skin cells, and medications that help normalize skin cell activity.
-Other medications help slough off dead skin cells to reduce scaling, itching, and inflammation.
+They can provide any number of treatments, including internal medications that help normalize skin cell activity.

-In addition to trying doctor-recommended treatments, consider these natural options for taming psoriasis flare-ups:
+In addition to trying doctor-recommended treatments, consider these natural options for taming psoriasis:

-- Wash regularly.
-Taking daily baths helps remove scales and calm inflamed skin.
-Add some oatmeal and Epsom salts to moisturize and soothe irritated skin.
+Taking daily baths can be immensely helpful.
+Add some oatmeal and Epsom salts to moisturize.